cbpark/ptc-cluster/docs/job-scheduler.md

 compute-0-18
 ```

-The above task print the hostname of the compute nodes in the `espresso` partition (`-p espresso`) using 5 CPUs (`-n 5`) of 2 nodes (`-N 2`).
+The above task prints the hostname of the compute nodes in the `espresso` partition (`-p espresso`) using 5 CPUs (`-n 5`) of 2 nodes (`-N 2`).
 Note that the maximum number of nodes per task in the `espresso` partition is set to be 2.
 If you set a larger number, the job will not run and await more resources.

 ``` no-highlight
 $ srun -N 5 -n 10 -p espresso /bin/hostname